php-amqplib/RabbitMqBundle/README.md

 *Note*: If the `keep_alive` option is set to `true`, `idle_timeout_exit_code` will be ignored and the consumer process continues.

-You can implement a batch consumer that will acknowledge all messages in one return or you can have control on what message to acknoledge.
+You can implement a batch consumer that will acknowledge all messages in one return or you can have control on what message to acknowledge.

 ```php
 namespace AppBundle\Service;